NONIA

 Lady Constance Maria Harris (?-1941)

-Under the leadership of Lady Harris, the WPA launched the Outport Nursing Scheme (ONS) on May 20, 1920, and then recruited five professional midwives from England to serve the outports of Newfoundland and Labrador.
-This was the beginnings of the NONIA committees that spread across the province.
+Under the leadership of Lady Harris, the WPA launched the Outport Nursing Scheme on May 20, 1920, and then recruited five professional midwives from England to serve the outports of Newfoundland and Labrador.
+This was the beginning of the NONIA committees that spread across the province.

 Lady Elsie Elizabeth Allardyce (1878-1962)

-In 1924, under Lady Allardyce's guidance, the ONS became the Newfoundland Outport Nursing and Industrial Association (NONIA).
+In 1924, under Lady Allardyce's guidance, the Outport Nursing Scheme became the Newfoundland Outport Nursing and Industrial Association (NONIA) and was incorporated as a non-profit business.

 Version française